Carbon Canyon Regional Park: Facilities

 The park is used by people who want to have picnics or to celebrate holidays.
 The hiking trail to the Redwood forest also attracts hikers.
 It is also a frequent training and competitive area for various cross country teams.

 Fire fighting

 The lake in the park is often used to fill fire fighting helicopters when responding to fires in the area.

-The most notable use like this was during the Triangle Fire in 2008.
-The fire was threatening the eastern side of the city of Brea; including the Hollydale, Olinda Village, and Olinda Ranch communities, alongside Carbon Canyon Regional Park.
+It was used during the Triangle Fire in 2008 as the fire was threatening the eastern side of the city of Brea; including the Hollydale, Olinda Village, and Olinda Ranch communities, alongside Carbon Canyon Regional Park.